totalhack/zillion/README.md

 **Introduction**
 ----------------

 `Zillion` is a data modeling and analytics tool that allows combining and analyzing data from multiple datasources through a simple API.
-It writes SQL so you don't have to, and it easily bolts onto existing database infrastructure via SQLAlchemy.
+It acts as a semantic layer on top of your data, writes SQL so you don't have to, and easily bolts onto existing database infrastructure via SQLAlchemy Core.
 The `Zillion` NLP extension has experimental support for AI-powered natural language querying and warehouse configuration.

 With `Zillion` you can: